theodj97/CleanWebApiTemplate/README.md

 The project leverages several high-quality libraries and frameworks, including:
 - **MediatR**: For implementing the CQRS pattern.
 - **FluentValidation**: For building strongly-typed validation rules.
-- **FluentAssertions**: For more readable assertion syntax in tests.
-- **EntityFramework**: For ORM capabilities, implemented for SQL Server and MongoDB.
+- **EntityFramework**: For ORM capabilities, implemented for SQL Server and soon MongoDB.
-- **AutoMapper**: For object-to-object mapping.
-- **NSubstitute**: For creating mock objects in unit tests.
-- **NUnit and XUnit**: For comprehensive testing frameworks.
+- **XUnit**: For comprehensive testing frameworks.
-- **Serilog**: For sophisticated logging and diagnostics.
 - **TestContainers**: For creating throwaway instances of databases inside the testing layer.
 - **Swashbuckle Swagger**: For Web API documentation.

 ## About the Author

-Hi, my name is Theo, a seasoned C# .NET Core backend software developer.
+Hi, my name is Theo, a seasoned .NET Core backend software developer.
 With extensive experience in developing robust and efficient backend systems, I have integrated a wealth of best practices and tools into this template.
 The architectures and patterns used reflects a commitment to high-quality software development.

 # Installation